PowerBI.tips

 HexBin Plot using R

-Continuing on the theme with R this month, this week tutorial will be to design a hexagonal bin plot.
+Continuing on the theme with R this month, this week’s tutorial will be to design a hexagonal bin plot.
 At first you may say what in the world is a hexagonal bin plot.
 I’m glad you asked, behold a sweet honey comb of data:

 Hexagonal Bin Plot

-The hexagonal bin plot looks just like a honey comb with different shading.
-In this plot we have a number of data points with are graphed in two dimensions (Dimension 1, x-axis and Dimension 2, y-axis).
+The hexagonal bin plot looks just like a honeycomb with different shading.
+In this plot we have a number of data points which are graphed in two dimensions (Dimension 1, x-axis and Dimension 2, y-axis).
 Each hexagon square represents a collection of points.
-Now, if we plot only the points on the same graph we have the following.

 Scatter Plot

 In the scatter plot, it’s difficult to see the concentration of points and if there is any correlation between the first dimension and the second dimension.
 By comparison, the hex bin plot counts all the points and plots a heat map.
 And, if you ask me the hexagonal bin plot just looks better visually.
-To bring this all together, if we overlay the scatter plot on top of the hexagonal bin plot you can see that the higher concentration of dots are in the shaded areas with darker red.

 Plot Overlay